mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 1. Create your windows
 You will need the mongo, acmeair, and jmeter containers, and you will need three terminal windows that are both running inside the workshop-main container.
-You can use the main one as is, but so you'll need two more.
+You can use the main one as is, but so you'll need two more (only one more if you already have a window running podman stats)..
 For each new terminal window you need, run the following command:

-	$ podman exec --privileged -it workshop-main /bin/bash
+[HOST]		$ podman exec --privileged -it workshop-main /bin/bash

 This will start a new shell process inside the workshop-main container.
 From there, change to the directory containing these instructions:

-$ cd /Workshop_CloudCompiler/Section_1.
+[each window]	$ cd /Workshop_CloudCompiler/Section_1

 You should now have three terminal windows, let's call them Window1, Window2, and Window3.
 You'll find two directories under Section_1 called Window1 and Window2 (we'll cover Window3 in a moment).
 In one window, change to the Window1 directory (and we'll now refer to this as "Window1").
 In one of the others, change to the Window2 directory (and we'll now call this one "Window2").
 Predictably, we'll call the remaining window "Window3".

 2. Start podman stats in Window3

 In Window3, you will only run one command to monitor the containers started in this workshop.
 Run the command:

-	$ podman stats
+[Window3]	$ podman stats

 You may want to make this window wide but it probably only needs a few lines because we won't be running a lot of containers at the